 Where have we mapped, assessed and prioritised risks of modern slavery and related exploitation in our operations and value chain?

-Beyond Tier 1 suppliers, including some of our raw materials and other business relationships (e.g., customers).
+Beyond Tier 1 suppliers, including some of our raw materials and other business relationships (e.g. our customers).

-Have we assessed whether our company’s own employment practices are fair and working conditions are decent?
+Have we assessed whether our own organisation’s employment practices are fair and working conditions are decent?

 Are workers paid their wages and other benefits on time?